If you’ve used Google Ads in the past, you’ve probably heard the term “Performance Max” floating around recently.

 - Monitor the Insights tab closely to learn which search categories and audience segments are performing best, then make adjustments to your campaign as needed.

-Performance Max: Key Takeaways
+Performance Max: Key takeaways

 Have I convinced you to try out Performance Max campaigns yet?
 These innovative ad campaigns have a lot of potential to boost your conversions.